wittend/mag-usb/README.md

 * The **mag-usb** utility is written as a Linux command line program and takes all configuration parameters from its commandline.

+* This requires the Pi I2C kernel driver is activated (usually by configuring I2C I/O in the raspi-setup utility).

-* This version of the code is NOT dependent on the presence of the pigpio library to build.
+* This version of the code is dependent on the presence of the pigpio library to build.

+* This software was written to be the Raspberry Pi 3/4 only, and will not work on similar boards (including the PI-5).
+It has been tested, if not thoroughly.

 The current pre-release code is 0.0.1